 primaries – 101 of 426 – were running over capacity.

 Hampshire’s education boss Cllr Roy Perry has demanded the Government gives more cash to help ease the crisis as more children reach school age.

 Earlier this year, Hampshire County Council was handed £9.8m, and Southampton City Council £3.9m to spend adding classroom places.

-Cllr Perry believes £200m is needed to create the equivalent of around 20 new primaries and two secondaries over the next decade to cope with demand from rising birth rates and people moving into the area.
+Cllr Perry believes £200m is needed to create the equivalent of around 20 new primaries and two secondaries over the next decade to cope with demand from rising birth rates and people moving into

 Clive Webster, Director of Children’s Services and Learning, said: “For parents, few things are as important as securing a place for your child at a school of your choice.